 Dr Dapeng Wang

-I am a Senior Bioinformatics Research Officer at LeedsOmics at the University of Leeds.
+I am Senior Bioinformatics Research Officer at LeedsOmics at the University of Leeds and my primary responsibility is to maintain the day-to-day running of LeedsOmics Institute, organise and coordinate LeedsOmics activities such as annual symposiums, research seminar series, training workshops and coding clubs as well as provide the data analysis and training for the researchers in terms of bioinformatics and other cutting-edge omics technologies.
 I have been developing, maintaining and applying a series of automated and handy pipelines or workflows for omics datasets generated by the technologies such as genomics (DNA-Seq, exome-Seq, phylogenomics and RAD-Seq), transcriptomics (bulk RNA-Seq and single-cell RNA-Seq), translatomics (Ribo-Seq), epigenomics (BS-Seq and ChIP-Seq), proteomics and metabolomics.
 Besides, I have particular research interests in the areas of database construction of big biological data, genome evolution (composition, intronic sequences and repetitive sequences), evolution patterns of plastic transcriptomes and gene regulatory networks across tissues or conditions and variants in population level (SNP, InDel, copy number variation, duplication, inversion and translocation).
 I am also keen to use machine learning and deep learning techniques to understand and explore the complicated biological systems through the integration of a variety of omics datasets.

 I received a bachelor’s degree in mathematics from the Shandong University (Jul.
 2006) and obtained a PhD degree in bioinformatics from the Beijing Institute of Genomics of the Chinese Academy of Sciences (Jul.
 2011).
 After my graduation, I continued to conduct research at the same institute (Jul.
 2011- Feb.
 2014) and afterwards moved to the UK to work in the Cancer Institute at the University College London (Mar.
 2014-Jan.
 2016) and the Department of Plant Sciences at the University of Oxford (Feb.
 2016-Jan.
 2018).